dailystory/docs/articles/changelog/2020/december.md

 ## December 28, 2020
 * Handle DST in UTC date conversion
 * Handle camel cased last name like demarco
+* Eval of today should not include time in graph

 ## December 22, 2020
 * Convert array filter to use semi-colon instead of pipe